A discrete version of Liouville's theorem on conformal maps: Basic definitions

 This notion of discrete conformal equivalence appeared first in the four dimensional Lorentz-geometric context of the Regge calculus~\cite{Rocek_Williams-Quantization-1984}.
 In the two-dimensional setting of surfaces, it has lead to a rich theory which is intimately connected with hyperbolic geometry~\cite{Bobenko_Pinkall_Springborn, Buecking-Cinfty, GuLuoWu19, Luo-Uniformization2, Luo-Uniformization1, Luo-Yamabe, Prosanov, Springborn-Uniformization} and useful in diverse applications, see, e.g., \cite{Koehl_Hass, A01-Crane-Auxetic, Springborn_Schroeder_Pinkall}.

-To fix ideas and introduce some notation, let us collect some basic facts about Möbius transformations, beginning with the definition: A \emph{Möbius transformation} of $\widehat{\R^{n}}$ is a composition of inversions in hyperspheres and reflections in hyperplanes, where
+To fix ideas and introduce some notation, let us collect a few basic facts about Möbius transformations, beginning with the definition: A \emph{Möbius transformation} of $\widehat{\R^{n}}$ is a composition of inversions in hyperspheres and reflections in hyperplanes, where

 is the one-point compactification of $\R^{n}$.

 A Möbius transformation preserves or reverses orientation, depending on whether it is a composition of an even or an odd number of inversions and reflections.
 The Möbius transformations of~$\widehat{\R^{n}}$ form a Lie group $\Moeb(n)$ of dimension $\frac{1}{2}(n+1)(n+2)$ which is isomorphic to the projectivized orthogonal group $\PO(n+1,1)$.
 Indeed, we may identify $\widehat{\R^{n}}$ with the $n$-dimensional unit sphere $S^{n}\subset\R^{n+1}$ via stereographic projection and consider~$\R^{n+1}$ as the real projective space $\RP^{n+1}$ minus a projective hyperplane ``at infinity''.
 This identifies the Möbius group $\Moeb(n)$ with the group $\PO(n+1,1)$ of projective transformations of $\RP^{n+1}$ that map the sphere $S^{n}$ to itself.